jwboardman/whirlpool/README.md

 and builds runnable deployed targets.
 Finally, it starts the services, and finally the server.

 ## Stop
-- This script shuts down everything, but you still have to close the tabs.
-I haven't found a way to do that yet.
+- This script shuts down everything and closes all except the left most tab.
 - Run ./maclocal_kill.sh (or sudo ./linuxlocal_kill.sh)
 - This will kill the services and server, then shut down Kafka, then shutdown Zookeeper. `NOTE`: It will also `REMOVE` the Kafka logs and Zookeeper data in /tmp/zookeeper and /tmp/kafka-logs!!!